JellyRollJunior/personal-website/README.md

 #### TODO

-- color scheme
-    -   beige / offwhite instead of white
-- arrow link not working

-- hudline
+- Header
-    -   make it responsive to width instead of static
+    - hudBG: make circle and hudlines scale with screen width
+    - text technologies coming from L and R
+    - use orbitron